redhat-openstack/website/source/uncategorized/adding-a-compute-node.html.md

 ### Re-run packstack with the new values

-Run packstack again, specifiying your modified answer file:
+Run packstack again, specifying your modified answer file:

 NOTE: by default $youranswerfile is called packstack-answer-$date-$time.txt